 The PPILOW project aims to improve the welfare of poultry and pigs reared in organic and low-input outdoor production systems.

 The Ppilow project targets nonconventional and outdoor rearing systems with reduced inputs and organic systems.
 Although these systems enable a high degree of expression of natural behaviour by the animals, there are still several welfare issues in organic and low-input outdoor systems that can be similar to conventional systems (e.g. beak trimming in laying hens, euthanisation of one-day-old layer male chicks, and male piglet castration or more specific to these systems, e.g. exposure to outdoor sanitary threats, piglet survival.
 Fermentationexperts role in the Ppilow Project is to deliver functional feed that improves the natural immune system of layers and pigs to avoid severe infection with pathogens and parasites.

-You can learn more about our role in this short film here of find information at www.ppilow.eu. or sign up for the newsletter here.
+You can learn more about our role in this short film here or find information at www.ppilow.eu. or sign up for the newsletter here.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 816172.